-As with so many consumer products these days, selecting a projector can be daunting, since there are just so many options.
-However, choosing the right projector is pretty simple as long as you can supply three pieces of information:
+As with so many consumer products these days, selecting a projector can be a walk in the park when you are armed with the correct information—there are just so many options.
+Choosing the right projector is a simple process if you are familiar with these prerequisites.

-At this point you might be thinking, “Great.
-But I can't answer any of those questions."
-Or, "I plan to take my projector on the road and could be using it anywhere."
-Often, with a little forethought, the “I don't know” can be whittled down to a fairly good educated guess.
+At this point you may be thinking, “Great.
+But I can't answer any of those questions.”
+Or, “I plan to take my projector on the road and could be using it anywhere.”
+Often, with a little forethought, the “I don't know” can be whittled down to an educated guess.
 If not, you are not completely out of luck.
 In addressing each topic, we will suggest your best bet when confronted with unknowns.

 What is a projector?